tracetheheat/tracetheheat.github.io/_posts/2019-13-10-Mobility-as-a-Service-how-far-are-we-pt2.md

 The first one is [Jakdojade](https://jakdojade.pl/), which works as a *route planner for public transportation*.
 It shows actual timetables with delays and which line or mode to take (tram/bus).
 It also suggests the shortest way how to reach on foot the closest bus/tram stop or how to reach the end destination from the last bus/tram stop with an approximate time.
 Such a service works well, but private transport is just one out of many available options in Cracow.

 The second one, [Wheelme](https://wheelme.app/), is going a bit further, but it’s still not what the MaaS is about.
 Currently, the app is displaying at one place **all the available** car/bike/ecooter/moped sharing services.
 With Wheelmee, we are just one click away from knowing where is the closest bike/car etc. free to use and with additional information about prices.
 Unfortunately, this is all, what the app could currently do.
-Once we want to navigate to the picked mode of transport, it will redirect us to apple/google maps etc. The same goes also for booking the chosen transport mode.
-The app will just redirect us to the original app of the provider, which you must have installed and be registered in the service, in case of using it.
-Another disadvantage is not showing the available options of public transport and missing route planer.
-Such a feature will improve the application.
+Even though, Wheelme could navigates to the closest mode of transport as well as to book it, after tapping the button the app will redirect the user in case of navigation to apple/google map or in case of booking to the original app of the provider of the service (which must be installed and the user registered).
+Integration those steps, which are now the crucial disadvantages, would improve the application.

 ## 3. Incentives from the city

 We already know, there are 3 pillars which underpin the MaaS - **offer of various transport modes and services**, **available data and technology** and **the will or action of local government**  to push it all together.
 It is now important to understand the official statement of the city council and planning authorities from Cracow.

+- Do the authorities know how many and which kind of transport modes and services operate in the city?
+- Are there any plans to integrate such modes and services?
+- What are the pros and cons of nowadays state of transport system in Cracow?
+- Could the integration of transport modes and service improve the quality of transport system in the city?
-- Do they know about Mobility as a Service concept?
+- Do the authorities know about Mobility as a Service concept?
+- Are they aware of the idea which underpin the MaaS concept?
 - Is there any ongoing debate in regards to MaaS potential and application in the city?
 - How does such a debate look like?
 - Who is a part of this debate?
-- To which extent is Cracow now prepared to start with the MaaS implementation?
+- To which extent is Cracow now prepared or willing to start with the MaaS implementation?
+- Who could be responsible in doing that?
 - Is MaaS part of broader vision and strategy of not only the urban/transport development within the Cracow metropolitan area or superior vision of urban/transport development in Poland?

 Those are one out of many crucial questions which have to be addressed at this place.